larryhastings/correlate/README.md

 This podcast also has a
 list of episodes on its website.
-This data is *much* cleaner, including nice proper (unique!) episode numbers.
+This data is *much* cleaner, including clean, proper episode numbers.
 And it's easily scraped.
 But it's still not perfect.
 The two lists of episodes aren't exactly the same, and even the episodes that are present in both are sometimes reordered.